iron-io/docs/worker/getting_started/index.md

 {% endhighlight %}

 * Replace IMAGE with the name of the image you want your code to be executed in.
 For example, if your worker is a Ruby script, you can replace IMAGE with `iron/ruby`.
 Also you may need to specify a TAG (version) of the image you want to use: `iron/ruby:2.2`
-* Replace MY\_COMMAND with what you'd like to execute.
-For instance, if your worker was a Ruby script called `myworker.rb`, you'd replace MY\_COMMAND with `ruby myworker.rb`.
-If it was a Go program, you'd change it to `./myworker`.
+* Replace MY\_COMMAND with what you would like to execute.
+For instance, if your worker was a Ruby script called `myworker.rb`, you would replace MY\_COMMAND with `ruby myworker.rb`.
+If it was a Go program, you would change it to `./myworker`.
 * Replace MY_PAYLOAD with the name of an example payload file to test with.
-This payload file is the format that you'll use to queue up jobs/tasks for your worker after it's uploaded.
+This payload file is the format that you will use to queue up jobs/tasks for your worker after it's uploaded.

 This command may seem simple at first glance, but the main thing is that it will force you to vendor all your dependencies along with your worker.
 You'll find links to an example repository showing how to do this for various languages.

-<h3 id="upload">2.
+<h3 id="upload">3.
 Package your Worker</h3>

 Let's package it up inside a Docker image and upload it to a Docker Registry.
 Copy the Dockerfile from appropriate directory (depending on used programming language) of this [repository](https://github.com/iron-io/dockerworker) and modify the ENTRYPOINT line to run your script.
 Build your docker image: